xiaosuhu/midas-ai-in-research/docs/00_overview.md

 ### Structure

+1.  **What is "AI"**: Brief terminology clarification
-1.  **Why AI in Research**: motivations and drivers.
+2.  **Why AI in Research**: motivations and drivers.
-2.  **Scope, Benefits & Limitations**: what AI brings, what it cannot replace, and caveats.
+3.  **Scope, Benefits & Limitations**: what AI brings, what it cannot replace, and caveats.
+4.  **Should I trust AI**: Concerns about current AI
-3.  **U-M Context**: how the University of Michigan positions and deploys AI in its research enterprise.
+5.  **U-M Context**: how the University of Michigan positions and deploys AI in its research enterprise.

 ---
-## What is "AI"?
+## What is "AI"

 ---
 ## Why AI in Research